Integrating of all parts of who we are

 About Scribbles

-Scribbles is still undergoing his training and he will eventually work one day per week.
+Scribbles is a goofy little friend to everyone in the building.
 He got his name because, in art therapy, scribbling is very important.
-It is the first mark making we all engage in as children no matter how technically skilled we become in art later in life.
-It unifies us as creators of visual arts and reminds us that no matter what age we are, art can be temporary and can be messy.
+It is the first mark making we all engage in as children no matter how technically skilled we become in art later in life, it unifies us as creators of visual arts.
+It reminds us that no matter what age we are, art can be temporary and messy.
 We can make creating about movement and rhythm and humor.
-We all start our mark making journey with scribbling and if we are lucky we give ourselves the opportunity to go back.
+We all start our mark making journey with scribbling, and if we are lucky, we give ourselves the opportunity to go back.
 Scribbles provides a playful and calming presence that keeps sessions rooted in regulation.
-We will process hard things in our journey together and he will be with us for grounding purposes.
+We will process hard things in our journey together and Scribbles keeps us grounded along the way.

 “Maybe they (dogs) remind us, in this way, of our own origins, when our bodies were not yet assumed into the world of speech.
 Then we could experience wordlessly, which must at once be a painful thing and a strange joy, a pure kind of engagement that adults never know again.”